-Vegetarian Avgolemono Soup: Avgolemono, a simple Mediterranean soup of eggs, lemons, chicken, and chicken broth is made vegetarian by using meatless chick’n.
+This Vegetarian Avgolemono Soup is a simple Mediterranean soup of eggs, lemons, and chicken which is made vegetarian by using meatless chick’n and broth.

 Besides French Onion Soup, the other soup I missed greatly when turning vegetarian was Avgolemono Soup.

 It’s the greek answer to chicken noodle soup.

 Our local Greek restaurant makes a wonderful one.

 And I used to eat it a lot.